IBM/pwa-lit-template/README.md

 - Firefox
 - Safari

 To run on other browsers, you need to use a combination of polyfills and transpilation.
-This step is automated for you by the build command.
+This step is automated by the [build for production command](#build-for-production).

 ---